How Can Blind Spots Hide Deadly Hazards?

 Consumer electronics, appliances, and even your car arrive from the factory-tuned to default settings for ordinary operation.
 Default settings often promote the safest, most in-control, most predictable mode of using a product.

 As a driver, you, too, should have a default setting when it comes to blind spots: CAUTION.
-To stay safe and avoid blind spot accidents, always assume that there is another vehicle in your blind spot, and then do whatever is necessary to prove otherwise to yourself.
-Similarly, always assume that other drivers cannot see you or your vehicle, and then take the steps required to convince yourself that they do see you after all.
+To drive safely and avoid blind spot accidents, always assume that there is another vehicle in your blind spot, and then do whatever is necessary to prove otherwise to yourself.
+Similarly, always assume that other drivers cannot see you or your vehicle and take the steps required to convince yourself that they do see you after all.

 Some of those habits might include:

-• Never setting out on a trip with obstructions in your car that block your view.
+• Never set out on a trip with obstructions in your car that block your view

 Advances in anti-blind spot technology can also keep you safe on the road.